Over 70 years later, the almost-untold story of Master Sergeant Roddie Edmonds has unleashed a worldwide movement toward heroic living

 Visions of burning shuls, looted stores, smashed homes, and men carted off can never be erased.
 Eighty years later, eyewitnesses recall the Night of Broken Glass

 Father Patrick Desbois is on a mission to record eyewitness testimony about every Holocaust-era mass grave site in Eastern Europe.
 But his efforts have taken on a new urgency

 Who was Reb Shaya Blau a”h, and how did he save so many from the Churban in Europe?

 Facing certain death, the inmates took the only tools they had — spoons, plates, screwdrivers, their bare hands — and started digging.
 Could they possibly fashion a tunnel that would lead to freedom from the Nazis?

 Children of Holocaust survivors grew up with adults possessed of unimaginable courage and determination.
 Yet many of them carry with them the scars of the past

 In one of the last interviews before his passing, Elie Wiesel shared his own tortured reflections.

-It might be the only surviving wartime journal written by a chassidic Jew for future generations, yet it was hidden away for decades.
-Would Chaim Yitzchok Wolgelernter’s diary ever be brought back to life?
-His son Feivel and grandson Nafti said yes.
-After two decades of painstaking work, they recaptured not only the horrific images of war, but also the spiritual resilience of Jews who refused to give up hope.
+Chaim Yitzchok Wolgelernter’s diary might be the only surviving wartime journal written by a chassidic Jew for future generations, yet it was hidden away for decades.
+After two decades of painstaking work, his children recaptured not only the horrific images of war, but also the spiritual resilience of Jews who refused to give up hope.

-When Charlie Press enlisted in the US Army in 1945, he became an unwitting witness to the horrors of history in the waning days of World War II: carting away pillaged Nazi gold, capturing SS troops as they were trying to move out surviving prisoners, and aiding emaciated concentration camp inmates.
+When Charlie Press enlisted in the US Army in 1945, he became an unwitting witness to the horrors of history in the waning days of World War II.
 But it took nearly 50 years until he was ready to talk about it.